LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 - Add `AuditSettings` panel for configuring whether user comments are required for data changes
+- Add `CommentTextArea` as a general component for entering reasons for data changes

 ### version 3.8.0
 *Released*: 18 January 2024